imronuke/ADPRES/docs/quick-install.md

 ---
-title: PAGE TITLE HERE
+title: Quick install guide
-layout: template
+layout: jekyll-theme-minimal
-filename: quick-install.md
+filename: index.md
 ---

 This tells you how to install